GhostxCyberSec/soc-lab-detection-project/README.md

 ![SOC Lab Architecture](architecture/soc-lab-diagram.png)

-Switched from Hydra to Crowbar due to RDP compatibility issues.
+Switched from Hydra to xfreedp due to RDP compatibility issues.
 Also it is a Windows 11 endpoint, not Windows 10.